 - data protection impact assessments (DPIAs)

 - information sharing agreements and data processing contracts with third-parties

-- individual rights under the GDPR including the right to data portability and the right to erasure (the ‘right to be forgotten’)
+- individual rights under the GDPR including subject access requests and the right to erasure (the 'right to be forgotten')

 - e-privacy, direct marketing and website cookies

 - data protection breaches, correspondence with the ICO, notification obligations, fines and sanctions

 Contact one of our specialists to ensure you are getting it right.